Declare LLM Usage and Role

 Challenges

 Declaring LLM usage requires only a brief statement and no additional experiments, making compliance straightforward.
 One challenge might be authors’ reluctance to disclose LLM usage for valid use cases, because they fear that AI-generated content makes reviewers think that the authors’ work is less original.
 In fact, there is evidence suggesting that AI disclosure can negatively affect trust in authors (Schilke and Reimann 2025).
-However, the ACM Policy on Authorship is very clear in that any use of GenAI tools to create content must be disclosed.
-Our guidelines focus on research support beyond proof-reading and writing support (see Scope), but the threshold of what must be declared continues to evolve as organizations such as the ACM update their authorship policies.
+However, the ACM Policy on Authorship requires disclosure of AI used in the research itself, not AI used only to assist with writing (Association for Computing Machinery 2026).
+Our guidelines focus on such use (see Scope), not on proofreading or writing support.

 Study Types